-Fig.~\ref{fig:fits_pre}a presents the experimental temperature map, as obtained in Fig.~\ref{fig:Calibration}e, alongside the fitted temperature map in Fig.~\ref{fig:fits_pre}b.
+Figure~\ref{fig:fits_pre}a) presents the experimental temperature map, as obtained in Figure~\ref{fig:Calibration}e), alongside the fitted temperature map in Figure~\ref{fig:fits_pre}b.
 The two maps closely resemble each other.
-The corresponding thermal conductivity map is presented in Fig.~\ref{fig:fits_pre}c).
-We find thermal conductivity values ranging from 500 to 2000~Wm$^{-1}$K$^{-1}$ and an averaged value of 1007$\pm$450~Wm$^{-1}$K$^{-1}$ in agreement with values reported previously as well as by other methods.\cite{Pettes.2011,Xu.2014} In Fig.~\ref{fig:fits_pre}e), we present a histogram of the fitted thermal conductivity map for increasing bath temperatures.
-The bar plots show that for increasing temperature, a gradual decrease in thermal conductivity is observed.
+The corresponding thermal conductivity map is presented in Figure~\ref{fig:fits_pre}c).
+We find that the local thermal conductivity values range from 500 to 2000~Wm$^{-1}$K$^{-1}$ with an average value of 1007$\pm$450~Wm$^{-1}$K$^{-1}$ highlighting the importance of spatially resolving the thermal conductivity.
+The average value is in agreement with values reported previously as well as by other methods.\cite{Pettes.2011,Xu.2014} In Figure~\ref{fig:fits_pre}e), we present a histogram of the fitted thermal conductivity map for increasing hot plate temperatures.
+The bar plots show that for increasing temperature a gradual decrease in thermal conductivity is observed.
 This behavior follows the trend observed by others \cite{Chen.2011, Chen.2012, Lee.2017}.